bodrick/awesome/TOPICS.md

 *   [microsoft/calculator](https://github.com/microsoft/calculator) - Windows Calculator: A simple yet powerful calculator that ships with Windows
 *   [NLog/NLog](https://github.com/NLog/NLog) - NLog - Advanced and Structured Logging for Various .NET Platforms

-## xaml

-*   [m417z/UWPSpy](https://github.com/m417z/UWPSpy) - An inspection tool for UWP applications.
-Seamlessly view and manipulate UI elements and their properties in real time.
-*   [OutSystems/CefGlue](https://github.com/OutSystems/CefGlue) - .NET binding for The Chromium Embedded Framework (CEF)
-*   [ControlzEx/ControlzEx](https://github.com/ControlzEx/ControlzEx) - Shared Controlz for WPF and ... more
-*   [veler/DevToys](https://github.com/veler/DevToys) - A Swiss Army knife for developers.
-*   [Windows-XAML/Template10](https://github.com/Windows-XAML/Template10) - Making Windows 10 apps great again
-*   [HavenDV/H.NotifyIcon](https://github.com/HavenDV/H.NotifyIcon) - TrayIcon for WPF/WinUI/Uno.
-*   [jenius-apps/nightingale-rest-api-client](https://github.com/jenius-apps/nightingale-rest-api-client) - A modern, resource-efficient REST API client for Windows.
-(Issues-only repo)
-*   [Sergio0694/ComputeSharp](https://github.com/Sergio0694/ComputeSharp) - A .NET library to run C# code in parallel on the GPU through DX12, D2D1, and dynamically generated HLSL compute and pixel shaders, with the goal of making GPU computing easy to use for all .NET developers! 🚀
-*   [files-community/Files](https://github.com/files-community/Files) - Building the best file manager experience for Windows
-*   [Kinnara/ModernWpf](https://github.com/Kinnara/ModernWpf) - Modern styles and controls for your WPF applications
-*   [FantasticFiasco/mvvm-dialogs](https://github.com/FantasticFiasco/mvvm-dialogs) - Library simplifying the concept of opening dialogs from a view model when using MVVM in WPF
-*   [MahApps/MahApps.Metro](https://github.com/MahApps/MahApps.Metro) - A framework that allows developers to cobble together a better UI for their own WPF applications with minimal effort.
-*   [CommunityToolkit/WindowsCommunityToolkit](https://github.com/CommunityToolkit/WindowsCommunityToolkit) - The Windows Community Toolkit is a collection of helpers, extensions, and custom controls.
-It simplifies and demonstrates common developer tasks building .NET apps with UWP and the Windows App SDK / WinUI 3 for Windows 10 and Windows 11.
-The toolkit is part of the .NET Foundation.
-*   [MaterialDesignInXAML/MaterialDesignInXamlToolkit](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit) - Google's Material Design in XAML & WPF, for C# & VB.Net.
-*   [microsoft/microsoft-ui-xaml](https://github.com/microsoft/microsoft-ui-xaml) - Windows UI Library: the latest Windows 10 native controls and Fluent styles for your applications
-*   [AvaloniaUI/Avalonia](https://github.com/AvaloniaUI/Avalonia) - Develop Desktop, Embedded, Mobile and WebAssembly apps with C# and XAML.
-The most popular .NET Foundation community project.
-*   [ElinamLLC/SharpVectors](https://github.com/ElinamLLC/SharpVectors) - SharpVectors - SVG# Reloaded: SVG DOM and Rendering in C# for the .Net.
-*   [microsoft/calculator](https://github.com/microsoft/calculator) - Windows Calculator: A simple yet powerful calculator that ships with Windows

 ## firewall

 *   [FingerlessGlov3s/OPNsensePIAWireguard](https://github.com/FingerlessGlov3s/OPNsensePIAWireguard) - This script automates the process of getting Wireguard setup on OPNsense to connect to PIA's NextGen Wireguard servers.
 It will create Wireguard Instance(Local) and Peer(Endpoint) on your OPNsense setup.